yashmathur0310/Assignment-2/README.md

 # Assignment-2

+Everyone contributed to all functions, comments, test cases from all the modules, more specifically:

+Everyone contributed to checking the modules are both executable and importable.

-Yash Mathur - I have made the module for sort. </b>
+Yash Mathur - Module for sort. </b>

-Pranoy Ghosh - He has made the module for search.</b>
+Pranoy Ghosh - Module for search and contributed to test cases, exception handling of both modules.</b>

-Richa Thakur - Made the test cases and plotted the graphs for them.
+Richa Thakur - Plotted the graphs for them.